Student Success Center

 Hardship Withdrawal – If you know a student experiencing a hardship that is hindering academic performance, it may be in their best interest to petition for a Hardship Withdrawal.
 Staff in the University Advising Center can assist students with this process.

 University Health Services – Center for Health and Well-Being

 Purpose: To provide comprehensive physical and mental health care services on campus.
 Professional and compassionate providers are committed to evidence-based, patient-centered care to help contribute to student success and overall well-being.

 Location: Center for Health and Well-Being, 1401 Devine Street

 Services: Allergy Shots, Counseling & Psychiatry, Immunizations, Interpersonal Violence Support, Lab Tests & Screenings, LGBTQ Health, Nutrition, Physical Therapy, Primary Care, Radiology & EKGs, Sports Medicine, Travel Clinic, and Women’s Health.
-Visit the Student Health Services website for additional information.
+Visit the University Health Services website for additional information.

 Any UofSC – Columbia student enrolled in at least one-credit hour in a degree program can make an appointment online for many medical services, but the following services require a phone call to make an appointment: